Devincenzia

-Devincenzia is an extinct genus of giant flightless predatory birds in the family Phorusrhacidae or "terror birds" that lived during the Early Miocene (Deseadan) Fray Bentos Formation of Uruguay, Late Miocene (Huayquerian) Ituzaingó Formation, Early Pliocene (Montehermosan) of Argentina, and possibly the Early Pleistocene Raigón Formation of Uruguay.
-The type species D. pozzi was formerly known as Onactornis pozzi.
-The largest possible specimen weighed up to 350 kg, making it one of the largest phorusrhacids and carnivorous birds known.
+Devincenzia is an extinct genus of giant flightless predatory birds in the family Phorusrhacidae, commonly known as "terror birds".
+Fossils attributed to the genus are known from the Early Miocene (Deseadan) deposits of the Fray Bentos Formation in Uruguay, the Late Miocene (Huayquerian) Ituzaingó Formation, and the Early Pliocene (Montehermosan) deposits of Argentina.
+It has also been tentatively reported from the Early Pleistocene Raigón Formation of Uruguay.
+The type species Devincenzia pozzi, was formerly classified as Onactornis pozzi.
+A particularly large specimen has been estimated to have weighed as much as 350 kg, making it one of the largest phorusrhacids and carnivorous birds known.

 Etymology

 The generic name Devincenzia comes from Uruguayan museum director and zoologist Garibaldi Devincenzi (1882-1943) and the specific name of D. gallinali comes from Alejandro Gallinal, another Uruguayan scientist.
 The specific name of D. pozzi was after the lead taxidermist at the museum, Antonio Pozzi.

 History and taxonomy

-In 1931, a very large distal right tarsometatarsus associated with an ungual phalanx from digit II, was described by the Uruguayan Paleontologist Lucas Kraglievich as a new species of Phororhacos (a misspelling of Phorusrhacos), P. pozzi and deposited at the Museo Argentino de Ciencias Naturales Bernardino Rivadavia in Buenos Aires, Argentina under specimen numbers MACN-6554 and 6681.
+The taxonomic history of Devincenzia is muddled due to competing ideas on its taxonomy.
+In 1931, Uruguayan paleontologist Lucas Kraglievich described a large tarsometatarsus fragment with an associated pedal phalanx (toe bone) that had been found in strata (rock layers) deriving from the "Mesopotamian" SALMA (a series of mammalian fauna-based geologic ages) of the El Brete site in Córdoba, Argentina.
+The "Mesopotamian" derives from the Ituzaingó Formation, which dates to the lower Pliocene epoch of the Neogene.
 The fossils had been found in Lower Pliocene rock layers at El Brete in Cordoba, Argentina, specifically from the Mesopotamian.
-Later in the same paper, Kraglievich named a subspecies of Phororhacos (Phorusrhacos) longissimus mendocinus based on a partial proximal right femur from the Late Miocene Huayquerías Formation in Mendoza, Argentina.
-The subspecies has since been synonymized with Devincenzia pozzi.
-Kraglievich also referred a synphysis fragment to Phororhacos (Phorusrhacos) platygnathus, but the fossil has since been referred to Devincenzia pozzi.
+Later in the same paper, Kraglievich named a subspecies of Phororhacos (the correct spelling is Phorusrhacos) longissimus mendocinus on the basis of a fragmentary femur (thighbone) that was unearthed in strata of the Late Miocene-aged Huayquerías Formation in Mendoza, Argentina.
+Although some paleontologists consider it a synonym (the same taxon) of Devincenzia pozzi, others such as Argentine researcher Federico Agnolín state it is a nomen dubium (a species with no distinguishing characteristics).
+Kraglievich also referred a synphysis fragment to Phororhacos (Phorusrhacos) platygnathus, but P. platygnathus is a synonym of Phorusrhacos longissimus while this fossil has since been assigned to D. pozzi.
 The next year, Kraglievich named a new genus and species of Phorusrhacid from Argentina based on a partial right tarsometatarsus of a juvenile individual (MNHN-M-189), naming it Devincenzia gallinali.
 The origin of the fossil is unknown, with Kraglievich initially speculating that it was from Uruguay, but the coloration corroborates with that of Patagonian fossils from the Miocene.
 Although they are sometimes considered distinct, Herculano Alvarenga and Elizabeth Höfling synonymized the two species in 2013 in their reassessment of Phorusrhacidae and moved P. pozzi to Devincenzia in the same paper.